pythonindia/inpycon2024/README.md

-# PyCon India 2020 Website
+# PyCon India 2024 Website

-This is the repo for PyCon India 2020's website.
+This is the repo for PyCon India 2024's website.

 India’s premier conference on using and developing the Python programming language will be held in Bangalore this year.

-- Conference: October 2-3
+- Conference: Coming Soon
-- Workshops: October 4
+- Workshops: Coming Soon
-- Dev Sprints: October 4-5
+- Dev Sprints: COming Soon

 **Venue**
-Sheraton Grand Convention Center, Whitefield, Bengaluru
+Coming Soon

 ## License
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE.md)